Chronic Disease Risk Reduction

 Harvey County received its first Chronic Disease Risk Reduction (CDRR) grant for fiscal year 2008 and has received funding every year since the first grant.
 The grant allows for a part-time staff person.

-The Healthy Harvey Coalition meets the first Wednesday of every even month at Noon in the Prairie Room at Newton Medical Center.
+The Healthy Harvey Coalition meets the first Wednesday of every even month at Noon.
+Call us to learn the location.
+316-283-1637.
 Join us!